-NOTE - When the value is a value of a single ASN.1 type and BER encoding is used for it, the encoding of this type is identical to an encoding of a corresponding value of the external type, where the syntax alternative is in use for representing the abstract value.
+NOTE - When the value is a value of a single ASN.1 type and BER encoding is used for it, the encoding of this type is identical to an encoding of a corresponding value of the external type, where the "syntax" alternative is in use for representing the abstract value.

-8.16.2 The value of the components of the sequence type in 8.16.1 shall be the same as the values of the corresponding components of the associated type in Rec.
-ITU-T X.681 | ISO/IEC 8824-2, C.7.
+8.16.2 The value of the components of the sequence type in 8.16.1 shall be the same as the values of the corresponding components of the associated type in ITU-T Rec.
+X.681 | ISO/IEC 8824-2, subclause C.7.